Using CKEditor 5 features

-The number of features available for CKEditor 5 is constantly growing.
-Plenty of them are included by default in CKEditor 5 Builds and are available out-of-the-box, like for example autoformatting or keyboard support.
-However, some of the presented features need to be manually included in a customized CKEditor 5 build, for example the Markdown processor which outputs Markdown instead of HTML.
+However, some of the presented features need to be manually included in a customized CKEditor 5 build, for example, the Markdown processor which outputs Markdown instead of HTML.
+These plugins can also be easily and conveniently added to a custom build with the CKEditor 5 online builder.

 # Feature examples

 Each rich-text editor feature is presented on a separate page, with one or more working demos showcasing a feature along with some customization ideas that you can use in your implementation.